Do you like people to take a year off?

 The medical course in Cambridge is an academic, scientific based course.
 Peterhouse students will be taken up to the hospital to see patients on a number of occasions during their preclinical course, and there are ‘Preparing for Patients’ (PfP) courses, but the majority of the work is non-clinical.
 If this would deter you, you may be better considering another course, as it would be a shame to become disillusioned during the first 3 years.

 If you have any further questions, write and ask the Admissions Tutors, come to an Open Day, or contact the Director of Studies in Medicine (Dr Ross Russell) directly.
 Department websites are available for the Faculty of Biology, and the School of Clinical Medicine.
-Details on financial support available from the NHS bursary scheme (from the fifth year of your training) can be found on their website.

 Finally, remember that it is more important that you become a doctor than that you go to a particular college, medical school or university.
 Be guided by your teachers, read the Alternative Prospectus as well as this website, talk to the students at a particular place, and choose the right course and college for you.